- Establish the foundations to support a wellbeing framework

 Dorothy has had a long career in school education, teaching English and English as a Second Language in Australia, Britain and Italy, in both government and non-government schools.
 She has also worked in policy advice, examinations and assessment, curriculum development, and teacher professional development at state and national levels.

 Dorothy is a strong, fearless advocate for the human rights of children and young people, and in recent years particularly, the human rights of young refugees and asylum seekers and of young people with disabilities.
-She has received a number of awards for her : she was made an Officer of the Order of Australia in 2008, and in 2012 was the Australian College of Educators’ Medallist, the first time a practising school teacher had received that award.
-In 2014, she was conferred Hhas been a Fellow of Senate of the University of Sydney since 2010 and Pro-Chancellor of the University since
+She has received a number of awards for her advocacy: she was made an Officer of the Order of Australia in 2008, and in 2012 was the Australian College of Educators’ Medallist, the first time a practising school teacher had received that award.
+Dorothy has been a Fellow of Senate of the University of Sydney since 2010 and Pro-Chancellor of the University since 2015.

 What People Are Saying